wilf16/SimpleMapKitAndXMLImplementation/README.md

-SimpleMapKitAndXMLImplementation
+Simple MapKit and XMLImplementation
 ================================

-Downloads and Parse XML Data using GDataXMLNode and displays parsed locationusing MapKit
+Downloads and Parse XML Data using GDataXMLNode and displays parsed location using MapKit